Kxiaoguai3/Kxiaoguai3/README.md

 - 👋 Hi, I’m @XiaYuehua.
 I am just a high school student.So I don't understand some of the rules in here.
 Please understand.
 Thanks.
 - 👀 I’m interested in computer science.
 - 🌱 I’m currently learning Chinese, math, English, physics, chemistry, biological.
 My English is not well.
 - 📫 How to reach me.
-My QQ number is xiayuehuaqaq.com.
+My email is xiayuehuaqaq@qq.com.
 <!---
 Kxiaoguai3/Kxiaoguai3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.